atfcrypto/BITZ-MINING-/README.md

-# Guide to Bitz Miner CLI on Eclipse
+# Guide to Bitz Miner CLI on Eclipse WITH ATFCRYPTO

 ## Install Dependecies